 I learnt how to prepare ofe akwu from one of my closest and dearest friends.
 As a typical Igbo family with core traditional values, it wasn’t unusual to hear the thumping sounds of mortar and pestle pounding away the flesh of the Akwu every Sunday afternoon in her family house.
-During my uni days whenever there was a short break, i remember travelling all the way from Enugu state where my school was located down to her house in Anambra state to spend the weekend just so i could enjoy this native dish with white rice which was usually well prepared from scratch.
-This is definitely one of the tastiest igbo soups i’ve come across and a favorite among many.
+During my uni days whenever there was a short break, I remember travelling all the way from Enugu state where my school was located down to her house in Anambra state to spend the weekend just so I could enjoy this native dish with white rice which was usually well prepared from scratch.
+This is definitely one of the tastiest Igbo soups I’ve come across and a favourite among many.

 How to make Ofe Akwu (Igbo palm nut soup)